Marty Knollenberg: 2006 election

 In the August 2006 primary, Knollenberg faced Clawson School Board Trustee and attorney Mike Bosnic.
 Knollenberg won by a 53.5-46.5% margin.
 The contest was labeled by Michigan Information & Research Service (MIRS), a Lansing-insider political publication, as the fourth most interesting primary in Michigan.

 Knollenberg defeated Democratic college student Eric Gregory in the November general election by a 58-42% margin.

 2008 election

-Knollenberg was re-elected with 57.46% of the vote for his second-term in November 2008, defeating opponent Evan Treharne (41.98%), a 24-year-old school teacher.
+Knollenberg was re-elected with 57.46% of the vote for his second term in November 2008, defeating opponent Evan Treharne (41.98%), a 24-year-old schoolteacher.
 In the campaign, Knollenberg made attacks ads about Treharne's age.

 2010 election

 Knollenberg was re-elected to the Michigan House for a final time in November 2010.

 2012 election

 Knollenberg was term-limited in 2012 and in 2011 formed a congressional campaign committee in anticipation of running for a seat in the US House of Representatives.
 He abandoned his plans after being redistricted into the same district as Thaddeus McCotter.
 Knollenberg ran for the office of Treasurer of Oakland County and was defeated by incumbent Andy Meisner.